morty/ckanext-profile/README.md

 Add profiling to CKAN using [repoze.profile](https://pypi.python.org/pypi/repoze.profile).

-This adds a web page to `/__profile__` where you can view profiling data, and also outputs the same data to two files in your CKAN directory:
+This adds a page `/__profile__` to your CKAN site,  where you can view detailed profiling data.
+The same profiling data is also saved to two files in your CKAN
+directory:

 1. `profiling.log`, which can be analyzed with the [Python standard library's profilers](http://docs.python.org/2/library/profile.html)